Clay Lacy Aviation: History

 In 1968, Clay Lacy Aviation began operations as an on-demand jet charter operator at Van Nuys Airport in Los Angeles.
 At the time it was the only jet charter company west of the Mississippi.
-Early clients included Hollywood celebrities such as Danny Kaye, Frank Sinatra, Dean Martin, Sammy Davis, Jr., Carol Channing, Kirk Douglas, and Cary Grant.
+Early clients included Hollywood celebrities such as Danny Kaye, Frank Sinatra, Dean Martin, Sammy Davis Jr., Carol Channing, Kirk Douglas, and Cary Grant.
 Over the next decade, the company began to offer aircraft management and maintenance services, and in 1981 established the first all-jet FBO.

 In 2002, Clay Lacy expanded to the Pacific Northwest, with a hangar facility and full-service FBO at Boeing Field in Seattle.
 An additional 40,000 square-foot of hangar space was completed there in 2009.
 In 2016, the company opened an FAA Part 145 Repair Station and expanded its Seattle capabilities to include FAA-certified private jet charter services.

 In 2006, Brian Kirkdoffer was promoted to company president.
-Kirkdoffer joined Clay Lacy as a pilot in 1990.
-He has flown more than 10,000 hours in Learjet and Gulfstream aircraft and holds four world aeronautical speed records.
-He acquired majority interest in Clay Lacy Aviation in 2013, and is currently president and CEO.
+He had joined Clay Lacy as a pilot in 1990.
+He has flown more than 10,000 hours in Learjet and Gulfstream aircraft, and holds four world aeronautical speed records.
+He acquired majority interest in Clay Lacy Aviation in 2013, and is currently its president and CEO.

 In 2011, the company opened a satellite office at McClellan-Palomar Airport near San Diego, adding an FAA Part 145 Repair Station in 2016.

 In 2016, Clay Lacy acquired Key Air, a long-time East Coast private aviation company, with an operations and maintenance center at Waterbury-Oxford Airport near New York.
 An FAA Part 145 Repair Station was certified in 2018.

 In 2017, the company's ground operations at Seattle's Boeing Field earned the first IS-BAH Stage II registration in North America.
 IS-BAH is the International Standard for Business Aviation Handling.

 In 2018, Clay Lacy marked its fiftieth anniversary in April, opened its first New York office in June, and sold its Boeing Field Seattle operation in December.

 In January 2019, the company opened a new round-the-clock aircraft MRO (maintenance, repair and overhaul) facility at its Van Nuys Airport FAA Part 145 Repair Station.
 In April 2019, the FAA awarded Part 145 certification to the Clay Lacy aircraft maintenance operation at Waterbury-Oxford Airport, in Oxford, Connecticut.

 In January 2020, Embraer expanded the authorized service center designation at Clay Lacy's Van Nuys Airport FAA Repair Station to include Embraer Legacy and Embraer Praetor business jets.
 Clay Lacy has been an authorized service center for Embraer Phenom 100 and Embraer Phenom 300 aircraft since 2009 and began performing 10-year inspections on those aircraft in 2019.